PhD in Biochemistry and Chemical Biology

 • Two semesters of Frontiers in Chemistry and Biochemistry (CHEM 593)

-• A comprehensive literature review examination, passing within in two attempts, followed by passing of an oral examination in the area of specialization
+• A comprehensive literature review examination, passing within two attempts, followed by passing of an oral examination in the area of specialization

 • An original research project in a specialized area of biochemistry and chemical biology